 Let the process complete and then restart your computer.

-Restart your computer and that’s how you can easily extend the C drive and fix extend volume option greyed out issue in Windows 10.
+That’s how you can easily extend the C drive and fix extend volume option greyed-out issue in Windows 11/10.

-That was all about how you enable the “Extend Volume” option in Windows 10.
-Using the above methods you can fix the issue with other disk partitions as well.
 The basic idea is to create some unallocated space next to the target partition first OR use a third-party partition manager tool.
-Using the third-party tool, you can then easily merge the partitions.
+Using the third-party tools, you can then easily merge the partitions.

 Also, Read: